pruthvi51/covid19/readme.txt

+NAMES and ROLL no.
+Jaswanth srivan_160119733091
+Pruthvi nag-101
+Shashank-110
+Snehith-111
+Ch.Tharun reddy-116
+Vishnu vardhan-120

+PROJECT STATEMENT:
-This project's main aim is to show covid19 data to people to create awareness.
+This project's main aim is to show covid19 data to people in a graphical format.

+CONCEPTS COVERED:
+-MODULES AND PACKAGES
+-FUNCTIONS,LOOPS,BASIC PYTHON etc.
+-GRAPHICAL USER INTERFACE USING TKINTER
+-OBJECT ORIENTED PROGRAMMING
+-PYPLOT

+HOW TO USE:
-you need to run main.py file for GUI to open up. you need to enter countries with first letter capital and for multiple countries use ','(comma) between the countries names. after that you need to select an option in the combobox which is a parameter then click on apply and run boxes to show you the result.
+Run main.py file for GUI to open up.
+Enter countries with first letter capital and for multiple countries use ','(comma) between the countries names.
+Select an option in the combobox which is a parameter Click on apply and run boxes to show the GRAPH.

+sys requirements:
+-python 3.x
+-python packages:os,loader,PIL,tkinter,csv,matplotlib.